History and Heritage

 The creation of Mooresville High School in 1861 by the Society of Friends paved the way for outstanding education in Mooresville.
 MHS, one of the first high schools in the state of Indiana, was a boarding academy with students renting rooms from area residents (learn about the Academy Building history).

-The Academy building, which sits on the Newby Memorial Elementary School campus (learn about the History of Newby Elementary), has been restored and is listed on the National Historic Register.
+The Academy Building, which sits on the Newby Memorial Elementary School campus (learn about the History of Newby Elementary), has been restored and is listed on the National Historic Register.
 Later the building was deeded to the community and became Indiana's only privately funded school building that was open to public education.
-The building now serves as a local history museum, the Academy of Hoosier Heritage, which includes a pioneer classroom setup, as well as the offices of the Community Foundation of Morgan County.
+The building now serves as a local history museum, the Academy of Hoosier Heritage, which includes a pioneer classroom setup.

 Also on the Newby campus is the original Mooresville High School Gymnasium Building (sometimes called the "Newby Dome").
 The gymnasium was built in the early 1920s with help from Mooresville residents who each contributed $100 to help build the facility.